 1890 – national or provincial jubilee?

-The priority of provincial loyalties over national in colonial New Zealand was demonstrated by the planning of the nation’s 50th jubilee in 1890.
-The provinces could not agree on which date to commemorate the nation’s jubilee.
-Was it, as Wellingtonians argued, on 22 January, when the Aurora landed the New Zealand Company settlers at Petone.
+The priority of provincial loyalties over national in colonial New Zealand was demonstrated by planning for the nation’s 50th jubilee in 1890.
+The provinces could not agree on a date on which to commemorate the nation’s jubilee.
+Was it, as Wellingtonians argued, 22 January, when the Aurora landed the New Zealand Company settlers at Petone?
 Or was it, as Aucklanders believed, 29 January, when the future governor, William Hobson, stepped off his boat in the Bay of Islands?
-No one suggested 6 February, the day the Treaty of Waitangi, New Zealand’s founding document, was signed by the Crown and Māori.
-Russell, just across the bay from Waitangi, did hold a jubilee regatta, but on 12 February rather than 6 February.
-The governor, Lord Onslow, supported the Aucklanders, and proclaimed 29 January a public holiday throughout the country.
-However, no one outside Auckland recognised this as anything other than ‘a bogus holiday’1.
+No one suggested 6 February, the day the Treaty of Waitangi, New Zealand’s founding document, was first signed by the Crown and Māori.
+Russell, just across the bay from Waitangi, did hold a jubilee regatta, but on 12 February.
+The governor, Lord Onslow, supported the Aucklanders and proclaimed 29 January a public holiday throughout the country.
+No one outside Auckland recognised this as anything other than ‘a bogus holiday’1.

-So Wellington made do with a slightly expanded Wellington Anniversary Day.
+Wellington made do with a slightly expanded Wellington Anniversary Day.
 There was a procession and a children’s sports day at the Basin Reserve to supplement the annual regatta.
-In Auckland ambitions were greater.
-Alongside their annual regatta they held swimming sports, horticultural and poultry (or ‘chick’) shows, a procession, athletic sports, Māori canoe races and a jubilee ball.
+In Auckland, ambitions were greater.
+Alongside their annual regatta they held swimming sports, horticultural and poultry (‘chick’) shows, a procession, athletic sports, Māori canoe races and a jubilee ball.

 The Canterbury jubilee featured the dramatic decoration of the city streets with 20,000 yards of muslin in 11 colours designed by S. Hurst Seager.
 High Street featured white, pale green and salmon pink; Cashel Street was strongly patriotic with masses of red, white and blue; Colombo Street had pale blue, pale yellow, cream and white; and Armagh Street had red, green and white shading into pale blue, orange and white.